3️Assessing the Scores

 This will open a drawer to the right.
 Details that can be viewed include Template name, Input, Output, Context (if provided during run), Expected Output (if provided during run), Tags, and analysis on the evaluation scorer.

-Let's understand what the above screenshot's evaluation means.
-Initially, we used the prompt "Who is the CEO of
+Initially, we used the prompt "Who is the CEO of {{

 company